Table of Contents

 1) What causes a fitness plateau?

-A fitness plateau occurs when your body adapts to your current routine, making further progress challenging.
+A fitness plateau occurs when your body adapts to your current routine, challenging further progress.

 2) How long does a plateau typically last?

-Plateaus can vary in duration, but they often last from a few weeks to a few months.
+Plateaus can vary in duration but often last from a few weeks to a few months.

 3) Is it normal to experience frustration during a plateau?